• Home

 April to October

-Essence of Guilin scenery, karst landform famous for green mountains, splendid waters, strange caves and beautiful rocks
+Essence of Guilin scenery, karst landforms, famous green mountains, splendid waters, strange caves and beautiful rocks

 The Potala Palace